SameerBatla/chatApp/README.md

 # chatApp
-An express app build using Express and socket.io that clones a basic chat app.
+App build using Express and socket.io that clones a basic chat app.